First In A Series: Little League Heroes Who Made It Big

 In 1990, 12-year-old Jason Bay was playing in the Little League World Series for his Trail (Canada) Little League squad.
 Although his team wouldn’t win the tournament, they would emerge as the best team from Canada that year.
 Bay would have a stellar series in Williamsport, which was a sign of big things to come.

 Bay rode the momentum and success he found in the Little League World Series through college where he played for a community college in Idaho and, later, for Gonzaga University in Washington State.
-Bay was then drafted by the Montreal Expos as a low-level prospect.
+He was then drafted by the Montreal Expos as a low-level prospect.

 Bay would be traded to a few teams before making his Major League debut in 2003 for the San Diego Padres.
 Following his limited action in San Diego, where he wouldn’t receive enough plate appearances to be considered a rookie, Bay was sent to Pittsburgh where he spent the majority of his career.